The Best LSAT Memes

 We all hate a reductive generational stereotype … but if there’s one thing that’s true of Millennials and Gen Zers or Zoomers or whatever we’re calling them now, it’s that they love a good meme.
 Taking an image from SpongeBob SquarePants or The Office or anime and relating it to some shared experience — it’s every person under thirty-five’s favorite instant yuk generator.

 And, this has been just a banner few years for memes.
 Who could forget the oblivious but inquisitive gentleman and the butterfly?
 The focus group guy?
 Or the heated argument between an emotionally distraught lady and a sneering cat?
 These memes proved remarkably adept at capturing the emotional journey of people studying for the LSAT.
 Those studying for the LSAT go through a few peaks and many lows, so it’s no surprise that we see so many test takers use memes as a way to take a break from the LSAT, share their ups and downs of preparing for this test, and connect with fellow test takers experiencing similar travails.
-So we decided to scour the internet and high and low to bring you the best LSAT memes y’all made this year and some that resident meme godz at Blueprint created.
+So we decided to scour the internet and high and low to bring you the best LSAT memes and pre-law memes y’all made this year and some that resident meme godz at Blueprint created.

 You probably notice a common theme with these LSAT memes — almost all are about how intractably difficult the LSAT is.
 But you know, making memes and taking the test aren’t all that different.
 Memes are nothing more than analogies — you’re analogizing your experience to some pop culture ephemera.
 Analogies are among the most common devices used on the LSAT, both on Logic Reasoning and Reading Comp.
 Plus, making a meme involves taking a template, and following the rules established by that template.
 You have the template of a lady yelling at a cat.
 The first rule is that you have to put some complaint many people have under the screaming, distraught woman.
 The second rule is that you have put a sassy rejoinder underneath the hissing cat.
 You have an intuitive understanding of how to do this.
 Even if the LSAT seems counterintuitive, using a template and following rules sounds a lot like a logic game to this LSAT instructor.
 So know that if you can make a meme happen, maybe you can still make your law school dream happen.